TIMHX/notion-bills-tracker/README.md

 python src/main.py
 ```

-The first time you run `src/main.py`, a browser window will open for you to authenticate with your Google account for Gmail access.
-After successful authentication, a `token.pickle` file will be created to store your credentials for future runs.
+The script uses the refresh token to authenticate with the Gmail API, so no browser interaction is needed after the initial setup.

 ## GitHub Actions Setup